Building Apps

 Run

-Ask the agent to build a feature, it will be directed via the
+Ask the agent to build a feature.
+It will be directed via the

-agents.mdfile on how to create the required set of backing HTTP-bound workflowsRun the app using
+agents.mdfile on how to create the required set of backing HTTP-bound Workflows.Run the app using

-More about how apps work
+More about how Apps work

-Flowgear Apps embed directly in to the Console, inheriting the context of the current user.
+Flowgear Apps embed directly into the Console, inheriting the context of the current user.

-Workflows that are built agentically, will be created as HTTP-bound Workflows but they are authorized via Cookie-based Keys.
+Workflows that are built agentically will be created as HTTP-bound Workflows, but they are authorized via Cookie-based Keys.
 This enables the Flowgear Console to provide the security context that controls which Workflows the user is able to invoke.

 You can also build apps that run outside of Flowgear.
 To use Workflows in this mode, use a Token-based Key.

-Publishing your app
+Publishing your App

 When you have finished work on your app, you can package it so that others in your Flowgear tenant are able to use it.

-- Prepare
+Prepare

 public/app.json(manifest).
-Example:{ "Name": "SampleApp", "Version": "1.0.0.0", "DisplayName": "Sample App", "Rank": 1 }Namemust be globally unique (e.g.,your-company.your-app).- Increment
+Example:{ "Name": "SampleApp", "Version": "1.0.0.0", "DisplayName": "Sample App", "Rank": 1 }Namemust be globally unique (e.g.your-company.your-app).- Increment

 Versionevery publish.
-Rankcontrols embed order within the console.
+Rankcontrols embed order within the Console.

-- Add
+Add

-npm run build - Zip the
+npm run buildZip the

-distdirectory contents (Vite output). - In Flowgear:
+distdirectory contents (Vite output).In Flowgear:

-Settings,Manage Apps,+ Publish App, pick the account, upload the ZIP,Submit. - After publish, the new app will be listed.
-You can choose which Sites the app will display under by clicking into it from the list and then selecting a site from
+Settings,Manage Apps,+ Publish App, pick the account, upload the ZIP, andSubmit.After publish, the new app will be listed.
+You can choose which Sites the app will display under by clicking into it from the list, selecting a site from

-Publish to Site, thenPublish.
+Publish to Site, and thenPublish.